Kora-Security/KoraAV/README.md

 - **ClickFix Detector** - Detects clipboard hijacking and social engineering attacks by looking at what you paste into terminals.
 - **C2 Detector** - Looks for and monitors a basic implementation of C2 behaviors.

 ### Threat Response
-- **Automatic threat neutralization** - Kill malicious processes instantly
+- **Automatic threat neutralization** - Kill malicious processes instantly and quarantine
 - **Network isolation** - Block network access for suspicious processes - (Prevent data exfiltration)
 - **System lockdown** - Read-only filesystem + network block for critical threats - (prevent data encryption if all else fails)
     > Over kill and is optional and off by default.
 - **Detailed logging** - Complete audit trail of all threats and actions

 ### Security Hardening
 - **Capabilities-based** - No setuid binaries, minimal privileges